Spandan14/BlackJack/README.md

 public boolean isBust(Hand h) {
   // checks if the total value of the hand h by calling totalValue from the Hand class is greater than 21 }
-public void doubleDown(Hand h, PlayerChips p, Shoe s) {
+public void doubleDown() {
   // calls hit exactly once and then executes isBlackjack and isBust to find the value, and if the player busts
   // then removes the bet from the player's total chips }
-public void stand(ComPlayer c) {
+public void stand() {
-  // ends the player's turn and starts ComPlayer c's turn }
+  // ends the player's turn and starts ComPlayer computer's turn }
-public void calculateWinnings(int PlayerScore, boolean isBlack, int ComScore, PlayerChips p) {
+public void calculateWinnings(int PlayerScore, boolean isBlack, int ComScore) {
   // if isBlack is true, then call addChips from p and add 5/2 times the current bet
   // if isBlack is false and the user wins then add 2 times the current bet
   // otherwise exit